Solved | Windows 10 File Sharing Not Working (6 Fixes)

 Windows 10 network sharing not working and its reasons

-The file sharing feature is praised by lots of people because of its convenience and safety in sharing files between different computers in the same LAN.
-However, some users report that Windows 10 file sharing not working after update 1803, 1809 or 1903 in File Explorer, and you may receive the following message:
+Lots of people praise the file-sharing feature because of its convenience and safety in sharing files between different computers in the same LAN.
+However, some users report that Windows 10 file sharing not working after updates 1803, 1809, or 1903 in File Explorer, and you may receive the following message:

 🚫You do not have permission to access \\...